anderH2k/Deposit-Master-Project/README.md

 - **Current Accounts:** Lowest in count but hold significant deposits, likely from high-value customers or businesses.
 - **Fixed Deposit & Call Accounts:** Significant contributors to total deposits due to likely favorable terms or higher interest rates.

+## Additional Dashboard Features

+In addition to the main dashboard, I developed a comprehensive trend analysis to gain deeper insights into account and deposit dynamics over time.
+This includes:

+1. **Monthly Trends Analysis**: A detailed view of how the number of accounts and total deposit values fluctuate across financial months.
+This helps highlight seasonal patterns and significant changes over time.

+2. **Account Types and Regional Comparison**: Analysis of key performance indicators (KPIs) such as account count and deposit values, broken down by account types and regions.
+This reveals trends and behaviors specific to various customer segments and geographic areas, enabling more targeted strategies.

+3. **Branch Performance Analysis**: A focused assessment of branch activity across the country, identifying variations in deposit behavior and account activity by branch.
+This granular analysis allows for branch-specific insights and assists in recognizing high- and low-performing locations.

+These additional dashboards enhance the bank’s ability to monitor performance, understand customer behavior, and identify areas for improvement at both the macro and micro levels.

 ## Technologies Used

 - **Power BI**: For data visualization and dashboard development.
 - **PostgreSQL & pgAdmin**: For data storage, cleaning, and transformation.
 - **SQL**: For efficient data extraction and transformation.

+## Customer Deposit Report Dashboard for Accountants

+To support accountants in efficiently managing and analyzing customer deposits, a comprehensive, user-friendly **Customer Deposit Report Dashboard** has been developed.
+This tool enables accountants to effortlessly explore data, identify key trends, and extract actionable insights.
+With intuitive navigation and interactive visualizations, accountants can gain a deeper understanding of customer behavior, deposit growth and detailed account info empowering them to make informed financial decisions with ease.

 ## Conclusion